ChienNQuang/ezaradise/content/posts/thoughts/draft/index.md

 opinions are personal by default

 what I think I want to express in this article is that opinion is very important in our life, and I meant it not in a group-beneficial, for-a-greater good kind of importance, but more of a identity, proving who you are type of thing, while being neutral and depending on the situation to do the solving and decision making is great, it to me doesnt strike as

+now I think that opinion is the pinnacle of the human arrogance